 Sheriff Rose put her hand on Mr Lin’s arm.
 “Mr. Lin are you sure about this?
 With this information we could confront them, but the risk to your son’s life is enormous.”

 Mr Lin pulled his arms close around his waist.
 “I know.
 I know.
 But if I don’t come to you and try to bring these men to justice, next week it could be one of my neighbour’s children.
-I’m terrified of never seeing my son again, but I can’t bare the thought of this happening to anyone else.”
+I’m terrified of never seeing my son again, but I can’t bear the thought of this happening to anyone else.”

 Sheriff Rose looked him in the eye.
 “Thank you Mr Lin, this’ll be a big help.
 And don’t worry, we will do everything we can to get your son back.”